choojs/website/content/docs/state-machines/index.md

 }
 ```

 The value of `.state` is the current state we're in.
-If an invalid transtion
+If an invalid transition
 occurs, the state machine throws an error explaining which transition was
 invalid.